 If you live in a neighborhood governed by a homeowner association, it would be wise to check the rules.
 Some homeowner associations dislike the idea of front yard vegetable gardens.
 You may be able to convince them that vegetables in the front lawn can also be beautiful.

 There are plenty of things to consider when planning a front yard vegetable garden.
 If the garden is going to replace the parking strip or another area of lawn, for instance, dig the turf up and don’t spray it with herbicide.
 Remove weeds and rake the soil free of rocks and clods.
 Then, run a soil test to determine what, if anything, the soil needs nutritionally.
-Incorporate about 2-4 inches (5 to 10 cm.) of organic compost into the soil.
+Incorporate about 2 to 4 inches (5-10 cm.) of organic compost into the soil.

 Planting Vegetables in Front Lawns

 First, when creating an edible front yard, draw up a plan that incorporates flowers and colorful veggies.
 There are many vegetables and herbs that have unusual colorations and textures.
 ‘Violetto’ artichokes, ‘Purple Ruffles’ basil, ‘Russian Red’ kale, Swiss chard, and pretty much any pepper variety will add interest to your garden.

 Think about the fact that some veggies will have reached maturity before others.
 In this case, what would you use to fill in the blank area?
 Definitely add flowers to vegetables in the front lawn garden.
 They are not only pretty but attract beneficial pollinators.
 Additionally, many flowers are also edible.
 Try planting in groups rather than in rows to add an aesthetic effect.
 Experiment a little with veggies you’ve never grown combined with the tried and true.